AngeloPF69/TestGit/README.md

 ## Recipes

+    saveRecipes() Saves tRecipes in a file as "tRecipes.txt" loadRecipes() Loads tRecipes from file "tRecipes.txt"
     getFirstItemCoords(sRecipe) Returns the column and line=0 of the first item in the recipe. getInvRecipe() Builds a table with items and their position (the recipe). getMaxCraft() Returns maximum limit to craft the recipe on inventory.